leoniehoekstra/IPCV/README.md

 This project applies real-time AR filters to faces captured from a webcam.
 Filters include:

-Face Warp – A bulge/distortion effect applied to the face.
+Face Warp – A bulge effect applied to the face.
-Face Augmentation – Glasses over the face with rotation tracking.
+Face Augmentation – Glasses over the face.
-Motion Tracking & Interaction – Glasses react to face turning and sparkle effect is applied when eyebrows are lifted The project uses Dlib for facial landmark detection and OpenCV for image processing and display.
+Motion Tracking & Interaction – Glasses react to face movement and sparkle effect is applied when eyebrows are lifted The project uses Dlib for facial landmark detection and OpenCV for image processing and display.

 Requirements: